ericholscher/ericholscher.com/site/blog/2016/mar/15/dont-use-markdown-for-technical-docs.rst

 You can learn more about the `rfc <http://docutils.sourceforge.net/docs/ref/rst/roles.html#rfc-reference>`_, `class <http://www.sphinx-doc.org/en/stable/domains.html?highlight=domains#cross-referencing-python-objects>`_, and `contents <http://docutils.sourceforge.net/docs/ref/rst/directives.html#table-of-contents>`_ concepts.

+As a developer working with rST or Asciidoctor,
+I can add new markup to the language in a simple, pluggable way.
+I don't have to change how the language is parsed, and I can share those additions with other users via a standard extension mechanism.

 **There is no way of doing this in Markdown, in a way that would be portable across versions.**